 IVAs are very important part of the debt alternatives in England as the increasing statistics show.
 It makes little sense to have the FCA oversee debt management in great detail whilst the oversight of IVAs – pushed by commercial providers as the main alternative to debt management – have a much lighter regulatory regime.
 And it makes no sense for lead generators, who are often the first point of contact with people in a vulnerable position, to be unregulated.

 The first contact with someone in debt is key as it sets the tone for the future exploration of debt options.
 The person in debt is very likely to take this as “advice” so it is not right that this can be a sales pitch for one particular debt option.

 I agree with the two articles, cited above, saying that lead generators need to be authorised and monitored.
 The FCA appears to be the obvious body to do this to ensure similar standards and a compatible approach with debt management regulation.
 I suggest that as part of regulating lead generators the following is desirable:

 - lead generator firms have a similar level of regulatory oversight to debt management firms, including visits from the regulator and having call recordings checked;

-- any potential IVAs with a monthly payment of less than £100 or where all the income comes from benefits and where the debtor is renting should have to go through a seperate formal check by an suitably experienced adviser to see whether a DRO is a possible alternative;
+- any potential IVAs with a monthly payment of less than £100 or where all the income comes from benefits and where the debtor is renting should have to go through a separate formal check by a suitably experienced adviser to see whether a DRO is a possible alternative;

 - cold calling, unsolicited emails and spam texting by lead generators for IVAs (and indeed any debt solutions) should be prohibited; and